8.2 The Seven Sins of Quantitative Investing

 8.2.6 Sin #6: Outliers

 Outliers are events that do not fit the normal and expected behavior.
 They are not too uncommon in financial data and they can happen due to different reasons.
 Some outliers reflect a reality that actually happened due to some historical event.
-Others may be an artifact of the data itself, perhaps due to a momentaneous lack of liquidity or the market or due to an abnormal large execution order, or even due to some error in the data.
+Others may be an artifact of the data itself, perhaps due to a momentaneous lack of liquidity of the market, or an abnormally large execution order, or even some error in the data.

 In principle, outliers cannot be predicted and one can only try to be robust to them; this is why robust estimation methods (as in Chapter 3) and robust portfolio techniques (as in Chapter 14) are important in practice.